 How we can help you quit smoking

 Giving up smoking isn’t easy, but you won’t be alone.
-You’ll have 12 weeks of one-to-one sessions with a dedicated stop smoking practitioner.
+You’ll have 12 weeks of one-to-one phone sessions with a dedicated stop smoking practitioner.
 We are also able to supply free nicotine replacement therapy (NRT) products or Champix medication to help manage cravings and withdrawal symptoms.

 Who can quit with us?